-On today’s date in 1954, the Toronto Transit Commission (TTC) opened its Yonge Street subway line—the first subway line in Canada.
+On today’s date in 1954, the Toronto Transit Commission (TTC) opened its Yonge Street subway line—the first of its kind in Canada.

-Since the late 18th century, when the area was known as York in the late 18th century, Toronto has grown north from the coast of Lake Ontario.
-The main north-south thoroughfare—a former dirt highway running between Lake Ontario and Holland Marsh—was named Yonge Street after a friend of Governor John Graves Simcoe and eventually connected a number of towns and villages to the provincial capital.
+Since the late 18th century, when the area was known as York, Toronto has grown north from the coast of Lake Ontario.
+The main north-south thoroughfare – a former dirt highway running between Lake Ontario and Holland Marsh – was named Yonge Street after a friend of Governor John Graves Simcoe and eventually connected a number of towns and villages to the provincial capital.

 As the city expanded, the first subway proposals suggested running trains beneath Yonge Street; however, after the public rejected the subway in a 1912 referendum, the issue was forgotten for another three decades.

 Promising “comfort and speed, modernity and convenience,” Toronto’s Yonge subway was finally built by the publicly owned TTC from 1949-54.
 According to the City of Toronto website, “it was the beginning of postwar Toronto’s effort to accommodate the demands of the city’s prosperity and its future.”

 “It spurred intense new apartment and office construction around major intersections both downtown, and midtown from Bloor Street to Eglinton Avenue.
 The subway, in effect, shaped modern Toronto.”

 On March 30, 1954, then mayor of Toronto Allan Lamport and Ontario Premier Leslie Frost pushed a lever to open Canada’s first subway line during a ceremony at Davisville Station.